JuanIrache/dji-srt-viewer/README.md

 ## TODO

+- Compensate geoidheight when reading gpx
+- Review why the H sign appears with bad data (some gopro samples in gpx)
 - Read and save gpx in local storage?
 - satellite images appear pixelated now, for some reason
 - different playing speeds?